dustinpfister/blog_posts/_posts/js-booleans.md

 ### 1.1 - Basic logging example

 For the most part if I want to set a boolean value I just set it using a boolean literal.
 When it comes to creating a boolean value by way of a literal then the true and false boolean literal keywords can be used do do just this.
 In this example I am setting the value of a logging variable to a boolean value of true that will be using in a logging function that will only log a given message of the logging variable is true.
+This is done by making use of an [if statement](/2019/02/25/js-javascript-if/), which in this case might make better sense than some of the alternatives such as a ternary operator when it comes to control flow options.

 ```js
 // logging boolean